saraozn/tp/docs/UserGuide.md

 Note that it might not be showing *all* the customers in the database all the time (check out the [FAQ](#faq) for more information).

-You can also filter and modify the buyer list using the commands given in the [Features](#features) section below.
+You can also filter and modify the customer list using the commands given in the [Features](#features) section below.

 ### 3. Property List
 You can find the property list located at the right section of the window.<br><br>